magne4000/node-libquassel/README.md

 ```

 ## Use in browser
-You just need to import `client/libquassel.js` or `client/libquassel.min.js` in your HTML page.
+You just need to import `dist/libquassel.js` in your HTML page.

 ## Development
 ```sh